Stolen Food Truck May Be In Wyoming - NewsBreak

 Stolen Food Truck May Be In Wyoming

 Authorities in Colorado say a stolen food truck may be in Wyoming.
-According to a statement from the Jefferson County (Colorado) Sheriff's Office, the truck was stolen from...laramielive.com
+According to a statement from the Jefferson County (Colorado) Sheriff's Office, the truck was stolen from...catcountry1029.com

 Authorities in Colorado say a stolen food truck may be in Wyoming.
-According to a statement from the Jefferson County (Colorado) Sheriff's Office, the truck was stolen from...laramielive.com
+According to a statement from the Jefferson County (Colorado) Sheriff's Office, the truck was stolen from...catcountry1029.com

 Comments / 0